iai-group/MovieBot/README.md

 ## Components

 Below is the overview of IAI MovieBot 2.0 architecture.
-Blue components are inhereted from IAI MovieBot 1.0 and the green ones are new additions.
+Blue components are inherited from IAI MovieBot 1.0 and the green ones are new additions.
 Training utilities are available for components marked with a star (*).

 ![MovieBot v2 architecture](docs/source/_static/Blueprint_MovieBot_v2.png)